hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. On the Windows computer, add a new IKEv2 VPN connection.

-   For **Windows 8, 10 and 11**, it is recommended to create the VPN connection using the following commands from a command prompt, for improved security and performance.
+   For <ins>**Windows 8, 10 and 11**</ins>, it is recommended to create the VPN connection using the following commands from a command prompt, for improved security and performance.

    ```console
    # Create VPN connection (replace server address with your own value)